apache/comdev-working-groups/wg-sharpeners/README.md

-# Sharpeners Work Group (Proposed)
+# NameTBDs Work Group (Proposed)

-To provide "Sharpeners" - volunteers who come alongside a PMC to offer an outsider's perspective on the project, and advice to build their community.
+To provide "NameTBDs" - volunteers who come alongside a PMC to offer an outsider's perspective on the project, and advice to build their community.